 As a result of implementing Alternative C3b (Sponsor's Proposed Project), the approach lighting system for existing Runway 28L would be shifted 702 feet to the south.
 This would result in the reconfiguration of at least nine holes on the Airport Golf Course to meet FAA requirements regarding the location of greens, tees, or fairways in proximity to the approach lights.
-The CRAA and the City of Columbus are negotiating an agreement that will result in the Airport Golf Course being returned to an 18-hole facility after the relocation of Runway 10R/28L.
+The CRAA and the City of Columbus have negotiated an agreement that will result in the Airport Golf Course being returned to an 18-hole facility after the relocation of Runway 10R/28L.
+This agreement between the City of Columbus and the CRAA is memorialized in a Memorandum of Understanding that was executed on December 10, 2008.
+In addition, Alternative C3b would result in direct impacts to the ramp tower located on Building 7 of the former Air Force Plant 85, which is eligible for listing on the National Register of Historic Places.

 The only project being assessed in this cumulative impact section that has the potential to impact the Airport Golf Course is the City of Gahanna hike/bike path extension.
-There has been preliminary discussions between the City of Gahanna,

-City of Columbus, and the CRAA concerning the project.
+There has been preliminary discussions between the City of Gahanna, City of Columbus, and the CRAA concerning the project.
 No formal proposal has been offered for a location of a hike/bike path on the Airport Golf Course, so it is impossible to determine the potential cumulative impacts at this point.
-However, given that the project could only be completed with the approval of the City of Columbus, it is unlikely that significant impacts to the Airport Golf Course would occur.
+However, given that the project could only be completed with the approval of the City of Columbus and the CRAA, it is unlikely that significant impacts to the Airport Golf Course would occur.